 When/where will practices be?

-For the 2019-20 season, we have practice space at several locations in the Centreville/Chantilly/Herndon area.
+For the 2020-21 season, we practice in the Chantilly/Herndon area.
 Specific scheduling for each team will be included with offers.

 How do I tryout for a team?